 According to Battles, “These events help educate law enforcement on our level of professionalism and our commitment to fighting crime.
 They will only know that by meeting us in person, attending networking events, and getting involved with online communication boards and email distribution networks.
 These initiatives help broaden your contacts so you can learn which detectives and others already support fighting organized retail crime.”

 “Networking is key,” said Milburn.
 “If you attend a networking function and aren’t meeting someone you don’t know, you’re wasting your time.
 It’s always helpful to place a call after you’ve met them face-to-face and exchanged business cards.”

 “Information-sharing systems help identify national trends and enable us to work more efficiently at the national level by helping us tie cases together,” explained VanBeest.
 “We also believe it vital to our efforts to network with local groups to share data.
-Sharing data at the grassroots level gives retailers a more eye-level look at organized theft groups where most investigations are initiated.”
+Sharing data at the grassroots level gives retailers a more eye-level look at organized retail theft groups where most investigations are initiated.”

 Networking and sharing information are always valuable tools.
 To take that strategy a step further, JCPenney implemented a shared practice among other retailers that helps law enforcement contact them directly with no middlemen.

 “Another important step retailers can take is something we implemented from our friends at Walmart,” said VanBeest.
 “We created a for-law-enforcement-only email address and phone line.
 So no matter what law enforcement needs, whether it is local, state or federal, all they have to remember is one email address and one phone number.
 This direct line of communication goes straight to our investigations team, so we can respond very quickly.
 I would recommend this for any retailer because it’s been a valuable tool for relationship building with detectives and police regardless of jurisdiction.”